KFDW NEWSLETTER

 Reno County Democratic Women

-The next meeting of RCDW will be Tuesday May 12th.
-We meet 2nd Tuesdays at the Airport Steakhouse 1100 Airport Rd., Hutchinson, in the private meeting room on the north end of the restaurant, 11:30 for lunch.
-The meeting starts at noon.
-We typically have a speaker.
-We’ll also discuss the Judicial Amendment.
-We adjourn by 1pm.
+The next meeting of RCDW will be Tuesday June 9th.
+We meet 2nd Tuesdays at the Airport Steakhouse 1100 Airport Rd., Hutchinson, in the private meeting room on the north end of the restaurant.
+The meeting starts at noon, join us for lunch, 11:30.
+Our next guest speaker will be, Lila Self, who was awarded our RCDW $1000 Scholarship.

 Consider becoming a member of the Reno County Democratic Women for only $20/calendar year!
 Contact Peggy Hughes for details at peggy@hughes2k.com.